TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 .. note::

     Possibly due to limitations of :mod:`MDAnalysis` only whole molecules can be displayed.
-If **show_molecule** is set to ``backbone`` complete protein will be displayed any way.
+If **show_molecule** is set to ``backbone`` complete protein will be displayed anyway.
 This may change in future version of :mod:`MDAnalysis` and or :mod:`aquaduct`.

 .. note::

-    If several frames are selected they are displayed as states which may interfere with other PyMOL objects displayed with several states.
+    If several frames are selected, they are displayed as states which may interfere with other PyMOL objects displayed with several states.

 .. note::

-    If several states are displayed protein tertiary structure data might be lost.
+    If several states are displayed, protein tertiary structure data might be lost.
 This seems to be limitation of either :mod:`MDAnalysis` or PyMOL.

 .. _clusterization_options: